Structural

 The Decorator pattern allows you to add responsibilities to objects dynamically.
 It provides a flexible alternative to subclassing for extending functionality, as you can add or remove decorators at runtime to compose different combinations of behaviors.
 This pattern is particularly useful when you need to support multiple combinations of optional features and want to avoid class explosion.

-• Facade: Provides a simple interface to the complex subsystem.
-It knows which subsystem classes are responsible for a request.
+- Facade: The class that provides a simple interface to the complex subsystem and knows which classes handle each request.

-• Client: Interacts with the subsystem through the Facade.
+- Client: The class that interacts with the subsystem through the Facade.

-• Simplifies the interface of a complex system.
+- It simplifies the interface of a complex system for client code.

-• Decouples the client from the subsystem components.
+- It decouples the client from the subsystem components, promoting loose coupling.

 classDiagram